MicrosoftDocs/security/security-docs/zero-trust/azure-networking-legacy.md

 - Hybrid connectivity services
 - Load balancing and content delivery services

-The transition away from using legacy network security technologies can prevent an attacker from accessing environments or moving across them to inflict additional damage (the Assume breach Zero Trust principle).
+The transition away from using legacy network security technologies can prevent an attacker from accessing environments or moving across them to inflict additional damage (the **Assume breach** Zero Trust principle).

 ## Reference architecture

-The following diagram shows the reference architecture for this Zero Trust guidance for discontinuing legacy network security technology for users and admins on-premises or on the Internet and components in the Azure environment for the steps described in this article.
+The following diagram shows the reference architecture for this Zero Trust guidance for discontinuing legacy network security technology for components in your Azure environment.

 :::image type="content" source="media/azure-networking/azure-networking-legacy-reference-architecture.svg" alt-text="Diagram showing the reference architecture for discontinuing legacy network security technology with Azure networking components." lightbox="media/azure-networking/azure-networking-legacy-reference-architecture.svg":::